 Anyone can have a stroke.
 Although strokes often happen to older people, a quarter of all strokes in New Zealand occur in people of working age or younger – even children and babies have strokes.

 Stroke is largely preventable, yet each year about 9,000 people in this country have a stroke.
-This number would be more than halved if all the recommended actions to reduce stroke risks were taken in the community.
+This number could be reduced by three quarters if all the recommended actions to reduce stroke risks were taken in the community.